oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

   - **Milestone 1**: All static pages serve without Jinja.
 (NB: dynamic pages are: profile, admin, library, creator_dashboard, skill_editor, story_editor, exploration_{player|editor}, topic_{viewer|editor}, collection_{player|editor}.
 All others are static.)
   - **Milestone 2**: All dynamic pages have no Jinja constructs except: interaction_templates, dependencies_html, visualizations_html, value_generators_js, rich_text_components.
   - **Milestone 3**: Jinja is fully removed from the Oppia codebase.
-- [@import-keshav's proposal](pdfs/GSoC2019KeshavBathla.pdf) for building a flow for artists to submit images to lessons.
-Mentors: Nithesh Hariharan and Sandeep Dubey.
-  - **Milestone 1**: Lesson creators can add image placeholders in exploration content.
-They cannot publish the exploration without filling all the placeholders.
-  - **Milestone 2**: A full list of open image requests is shown on the community dashboard page.
-Any user can fulfill an image request by suggesting an image via that page.
-  - **Milestone 3**: Proficient artists can review suggested images, leave comments on the review thread, and accept/reject the suggestion.
-- [@NishealJ's proposal](pdfs/GSoC2019NishealJohn.pdf) for upgrading third-party libraries.
-Mentors: Apurv Bajaj and Sean Lip.
-  - **Milestone 1**: All third-party libraries (including those in oppia_tools & node_modules) are up-to-date, except Bower-Materials, CKEditor and Bootstrap.
-  - **Milestone 2**: All third-party libraries except CKEditor are up-to-date.
-  - **Milestone 3**: All third-party libraries, including CKEditor, are up to date.
 - [@lilithxxx's proposal](pdfs/GSoC2019RishavChakraborty.pdf) for making the codebase compatible with Python 3 and covering the backend fully with tests.
 Mentor: Brian Rodriguez.
   - **Milestone 1**: At most 500 lines of Python code (outside ‘scripts/’) remain untested.
   - **Milestone 2**: The Python coverage for the codebase reaches 100% and the codebase supports both Python 2 and 3.
 There are checks which ensure that both these conditions are preserved going forward.